Aishi-Jain/project2-css-menu/README.md

 # css-mini-project--1
-  A basic page using html and a little bit of css.
+  A basic page displaying a menu/list of items enclosed in a box.